kari983/MS_data_analyses/README.md

 (B).
 R codes

 This repository consists of 7 script files used for the analyses.
-Five scripts for the main MS section and two for supporting information.
+Five scripts for the main manuscript (M)S section and two for supporting information.
 They are located within the working directory.
 These scripts include:
 (i).
-Main MS section
+Main MS section R script files
 (1).
 Biomass_NWP_WP_combine.R: contains scripts for analyzing biomass of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].
 (2).
 Diversity_NWP_WP_combine.R: contains scripts for analyzing divesity of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].
 (3).
 LRR_WP_biomass.R: contains scripts for calculation and analyses of log response ratios (LRR) of isolated effects of insects, non-woody plants and their combination based on woody plant biomass corresponding to each treatment [C, I, W, WI].
 (4).
 NWP+WP_RDA.R: contains scripts for analyzing divesity of non-woody plants (NWP) and woody plants (WP) species composition based on biomasses corresponding to each treatment [C, I, W, WI].
 (5). alien_native_plants_WP.R: contains scripts for analyzing biomass of alien and native plants based on woody plant biomass corresponding to each treatment [C, I, W, WI].

 (ii).
-Supporting information
+Supporting information R script files
 (1).
+Insect_abundance_in_plots_supplementary.R: contains scripts for all insect abundance and herbivore abundance corresponding to each treatment [C, I, W, WI].
-Insect_abundance_in_plots_supplementary.R: contains scripts for analyzing biomass of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].
+(1). alien_native_plants_biomass_C-plots_supplementary.R: contains scripts for analyzing non-woody and woody alien and native plants based on biomass corresponding to each treatment [C, I, W, WI].

+(C).
+Information on statistical tables (in supporting information section of MS)